FRCTeam1672/TbirdHours/README.md

 ## Tips

 - You can enter "#" into the ID field to immediately sign out every student that is currently checked in
+- **Important**
+  - Please make sure that when you are trying to copy spreadsheets, you first import the attached spreadsheet file, and *then* copy over the data